ofuochi/battleship-game/README.md

 ### Game Play

 To begin a game, an instance of a `Game` must be created which is dependent on a `Player` instance.
-An player attacks their enemy by calling the `Attack` method of the game and passing in an enemy player and a coordinate to attack.
+A player attacks their enemy by calling the `AttackPlayerOne` or `AttackPlayerTwo` method of the game accordingly, passing in a coordinate to attack.
 Whoever sinks all of their opponent's ships first wins the game!
 The method `GetWinner` returns the current winner of the game or `null` if the game is still in play.

 > Note: If a player is instantiated without passing in ships, it will randomly create and place ships in random positions on the **BattleBoard**